kyma-project/website/content/blog-posts/2019-07-24-kyma-and-knative-turning-one/index.md

   - "/blog/kyma-and-knative-turning-one"
 ---

 It was a warm and sunny July day in San Francisco (not kidding!) when we got into the crowded Moscone West conference center for a session entitled “[Serverless on Google Cloud](https://www.youtube.com/watch?v=iPQUdb0kssE)”.
 On that very stage at Google Cloud Next 2018, both Knative and Kyma projects were announced and officially saw the light of day.
-Since then, a lot of code was written and rewritten, shaping an extraordinary first year for both projects.
+Since then a lot of code was written and rewritten, shaping an extraordinary first year for both projects.
 You can go through some of the most memorable moments throughout [Kyma’s first year](https://kyma-project.io/blog/2019/7/24/happy-birthday-kyma/) or [Knative's first year](https://cloud.google.com/blog/) recaps.

 ## Getting Kyma launched